DCT

 The Invention Explained

-• Problem Addressed: The patent’s background section describes the shortcomings of existing electronic device mounts.
-It notes that as devices become larger and heavier, cradle-style mounts may lack sufficient clamping force, and simple magnetic mounts may not be strong enough to hold a device securely, particularly when a case is used which increases the distance between the magnet and a ferromagnetic plate (’058 Patent, col. 1:30-41).
+- Problem Addressed: The patent's background section notes that as electronic devices become larger and heavier, conventional mounts may fail to hold them securely.
+Specifically, cradle-style mounts may lack sufficient clamping force, and simple magnetic mounts may be too weak, especially when a ferromagnetic plate is placed inside a protective case, which increases the distance to the magnet. (’058 Patent, col. 1:30-49).

 Key Claims at a Glance

-• A ferromagnetic element securable to the electronic device.
+- a ferromagnetic element securable to the electronic device; and

-• The at least one leg is movable with respect to the mount body from a stored position to a support position.
+- a mount body, comprising a magnet, a face plate, and at least one leg, the magnet secured in the face plate, and the at least one leg movable with respect to the mount body from a stored position to a support position.

 The Invention Explained